On Supports for graphs of bounded genus: Conclusion

 In this paper, we studied the problem of constructing primal, dual supports for graph systems $(G,\mathcal{H})$ defined on a host graph $G$.
 We also considered the more general problem of constructing a support for an intersection system $(G,\mathcal{H},\mathcal{K})$.
 We showed that if $G$ has bounded genus, then the cross-free property is sufficient to obtain a support of genus at most that of $G$.

 There are several intriguing open questions and research directions, and we mention a few: We do not know if the algorithms to construct a primal, dual or intersection support run in polynomial time.

 We obtained PTAS for the Generalized Packing Problems with bounded capacities.
-For Generalized Covering Problem with bounded demands however, we could not obtain a PTAS.
-Raman and Ray~\cite{DBLP:journals/dcg/RamanR22} obtained a PTAS for covering points in the plane whose demands are bounded by a constant, with non-piercing regions.
-Combining the results of~\cite{DBLP:journals/dcg/RamanR22} with the Sweeping theorem of Dalal et al.~\cite{DBLP:conf/compgeom/DalalG0R24}, we can obtain a PTAS for hitting non-piercing regions in the plane with bounded demands by points from a set $P$.
+For Generalized Covering Problem with bounded demands however, we could not obtain a PTAS.~\cite{DBLP:journals/dcg/RamanR22} obtained a PTAS for covering points in the plane whose demands are bounded by a constant, with non-piercing regions.
+Combining the results of~\cite{DBLP:journals/dcg/RamanR22} with the Sweeping theorem of~\cite{DBLP:conf/compgeom/DalalG0R24}, we can obtain a PTAS for hitting non-piercing regions in the plane with bounded demands by points from a set $P$.
 In the graph setting however, there is no equivalent Sweeping Theorem.
 Developing such a Sweeping Theorem is an interesting direction for future research.

 The construction of a support required an embedding of the graph that is cross-free with respect to the subgraphs.
 What is the complexity of deciding if a graph of bounded genus has a cross-free embedding with respect to a collection of subgraphs?
 A broader line of research is to obtain necessary and sufficient conditions for a hypergraph to have a \emph{sparse support} - where sparsity could be a graph with sublinear-sized separators or even just a graph with a linear number of edges.